 Nutritional Value of Cilantro

-Cilantro has huge medicinal benefits.
-It contains various nutrients such as vitamins, potassium, magnesium, zinc, etc.
+Cilantro holds medicinal benefits because of the various nutrients, such as vitamins, potassium, magnesium, zinc, etc., present in the plant.

 Principle | Nutrient Value |